LightACandleGit/Portfolio-for-Data-science/README.md

   * [Project 2: European and American contracts under the CEV model](https://www.docdroid.net/l32FpvD/mmf120project2.pdf)

       Second project in Computational Finance.
-Main task here was to price European and American contracts under theCEV model using FEM.
+Main task here was to price European and American contracts under the CEV model using FEM.
 A link to the project description.